 How are people reinventing home and their midstory in this time of flux, particularly in the spaces of struggling middle American cities?

-Please download the application below and remember to provide the listed attachments.
-When completed, you can email your application and attachments as PDFs (or multimedia files if relevant) to firstname.lastname@example.org
+Please provide a resume, cover letter and any relevant work samples.
+Please email your application materials as PDFs (or multimedia files if relevant) to firstname.lastname@example.org

 - Research & team brainstorming